The International Trade Blog International Sales & Marketing

 All this equates to a tougher business climate for U.S. companies both in their domestic and international sales.
 The world is changing and because competition is getting stronger while the complexity and speed of doing business is changing, there are greater needs for government assistance that will help companies grow in current markets while simultaneously penetrating new countries and business sectors.

 We are currently seeing some good signs for export growth.
-The world population will pass the seven billion mark this year for the first time.
+The world population just passed the eight billion mark this year.
 The U.S. dollar exchange rate makes U.S. produced goods and services relatively less expensive in many countries than it was just a year-and-a-half ago.

 Fortunately, the DOC is there to support and assist in so many traditional and new ways that may surprise even the so-called old hands or export experts.
 They have done a great job based on their results and track record and documented by an abundance of positive testimonials from the very smallest exporter to the billion dollar multi-national giants.
 On the plus side, these days the DOC policy makers as well as the field hands and the staff in the trenches are focused on small and mid-sized exporters.